What is the average cost of homeowners insurance for a $300k house?

 Can I insure my $300k house for less than the replacement cost?

 It’s not mandatory, but it's always recommended by experts. ”If you want to rebuild the home after a loss, I cannot think of too many situations that would call for anything other than replacement cost insurance,” Wells says.
 Always check with your mortgage company – they might require certain coverage limits while the bank still owns your house.
-Standard home insurance policies are replacement cost policies.
+Standard home insurance policies include replacement cost coverage for the dwelling.